 We have seen that

-thus in the model so far the development of the paid-claims process is expected to be linear.
+Thus in the model so far the development of the paid-claims process is expected to be linear.
 This is not always the case in practice.
-In some cases the marginal exposure is (strictly) decreasing as the development approaches run-off.
-This manifests itself as
+In some situations the marginal exposure is (strictly) decreasing as the development approaches runoff.
+This manifests itself in the form

 for $t$ close to $T$.
 A straightforward method to adjust the development pattern is through a time change.
 We describe the marginal exposure of the insurer through time by a deterministic function $\varepsilon:[0,T]\rightarrow\R_+$.
 The total exposure of the insurer is